 + Matte drawing surface has nice texture to draw on

-+ Laminated display with minimal gap between pen and cursor
++ Laminated display with no gap between drawing surface and LCD

 + Matte drawing surface is glass and not a screen protector